atlassian-archive/dataschool/dataschool/books.md

 ---
 title: The Data School Library
-meta_title: 'The Data School Web Book Library'
+meta_title: The Data School Web Book Library
-description: 'Read our web books on topics such as SQL, data visualization, and dashboard design.'
+description: Read our web books on topics such as SQL, data visualization, and dashboard design.
+Learn how to make your company more data driven.
 layout: default

 ---
 <h1 class="title centered mb-5">{{page.title}}</h1>
 {% assign books = site.books | sort: 'book_sort_number' %}